bmcmahen/portfolio/content/blog/introducing-sancho/index.md

 #### Responsive design is really hard.
 Sancho makes it easier.

 For various reasons, many of the react based design systems don't make responsive design a priority.
 Sancho does its best to make mobile designs and touch interactions as good as possible.
-This comes out in some of the smaller details:
+This comes out in some of the smaller details.

 Sancho provides scroll locking in the appropriate context.
 Here's an example of scrolling within a `Sheet`.

 <div class='video'>
 <video autoplay="true" loop="true">